Vijay (1988 film)

 Vijay (English: Victory) is a 1988 Indian Hindi-language action drama film directed by Yash Chopra.
 It features an ensemble star cast consisting of Rajesh Khanna, Hema Malini, Rishi Kapoor, Anil Kapoor, Meenakshi Sheshadri, Sonam, Anupam Kher in pivotal roles.
 Anupam Kher won the Filmfare Best Supporting Actor Award for his performance.

-The plot of the film was inspired by Chopra's previous film Trishul.
 The film, released on 12 August 1988, to coincide with India's Independence Day weekend, was a commercial failure.

 Plot

 Widowed Lala Yodhraj Bhalla lives in a palatial house with his daughter, Suman, and son, Shashiraj.
 Both of his children are of marriageable age.
 He gets a shock when he finds out that Suman is in love with a lowly employee by the name of Ajit Bhardwaj, and refuses to give his consent for their marriage.
 Suman and Ajit get married in a simple ceremony, and Suman moves to Ajit's house, where she soon gets pregnant and gives birth to a son who they name Vikram, affectionately called Vicky.
 Yodhraj gets another shock when Shashiraj tells him that he would like to marry Rita, who comes from a poor family.
 Yodhraj asks Shashiraj to go for a trip out of town in his private air-plane.
 With Shashiraj out of the way, Yodhraj goes to a pregnant Rita and asks her never to see Shashiraj again and leaves a blank cheque with her.
 The very same day, Shashiraj is killed when his plane crashes; a guilt-ridden Suman moves back into her father's house along with Vikram, leaving Ajit alone and devastated; and a lone Rita gives birth to a young son named Arjun.
 Twenty five years later, Yodhraj still lives in his palatial house with Suman and Vikram.
 A grown-up Arjun lives with his adopted father Inder Sen and his family.
 He meets and befriends Vikram but is completely unaware that they are cousins.

 Sometime later, Inder tells Arjun about hiring an accomplished architect for their dream hotel, and that architect turns out to be Ajit, now alone and an alcoholic.
 He reluctantly agrees to work.
 Yodhraj is shocked to see him as Inder's company representative.
 He immediately leaves the meeting and meets up with Suresh Padampati owner of the Padampati Bankers, who also bears a grudge against Inder since his testimony resulted in his father committing suicide.
 They join hands, along with Inder's security officer Ujagar Singh who bears a grudge against Arjun for getting him arrested.